-The volume of child ‘self-generated’ sexual material has increased during the COVID-19 pandemic
+The volume of child ‘self-generated’ sexual material has increased rapidly in recent years

 Child ‘self-generated’ sexual material is not a form of online harm per se.
 It can be produced voluntarily and shared as part of a developmentally appropriate exchange between adolescents.
 However, there are scenarios in which harm is caused, mainly:

 - When a child or adolescent is coerced into producing ‘self-generated’ sexual material.

 - When voluntarily ‘self-generated’ sexual material is shared against an adolescent’s wishes.